Specification

 7. Invokes optional onShareToken callback (use-count, audit)

-8. Grants access to content names listed in token ∩ available sealed data
+8. Grants access to content names listed in token intersection with available wrapped data

-9. Unseals keys from normal DCA sealed blobs and returns them
+9. Unwraps keys from normal DCA wrapped blobs and returns them

 Unlock Request with Share Token